SERIES > Innocent Devil's Harem

 pitch-black.
 At the very least, if I hadn’t run upstairs when I did, then I

-doubted Gabriella would have ever returned, never mind my sister’s reaction.
+doubted Gabriella would have ever returned, never mind Serenity’s reaction.

-Serenity’s rejection, in particular.
-She was the only family I had, and honestly
+older housemate’s rejection, in particular.
+She was the only support I had, and

 However, the attraction I